 Please follow the ‘Technical Requirements’ guidelines (see above) for the online submission of the digital video file.
 If your film is selected, we shall be able screen a high-res version at most venues.
 All digital video files are carefully checked and processed before screening at the festival.
 Some cinema venues required DCP: if your film is selected we may you to send a DCP or we may transcode it in-house.

 For each entry, please ensure that the entry information requested on FilmFreeway about your film is complete and correct including production stills of the animation.
 It is also important to include the name of your school, college or university and the year when you made the film.

-The film title, specifications, credits, synopsis and still can be used in print and on the web if your film is selected.
+The film title, specifications, credits, synopsis, stills can be used in print and on the web if your film is selected.
 Animex reserve the right to edit synopsis text.
-Short clips may be used for publicity purposes of the Animex festival and Teesside University and associated sponsors and to promote your work.
+Short excerpt clips or trailers may be used for publicity purposes of the Animex festival and Teesside University and associated sponsors and to promote your work.
 Supporting stills may be used for publicity purposes of the Animex festival and Teesside University and associated sponsors.

 SELECTION AND AWARDS